Traditional Vs. Gestational Surrogacy

-Before you make any final decisions regarding your surrogacy options, you need to gather all the information you can about gestational surrogacy.
-I am Ellen Essig, Attorney and Counselor, and from my office in Cincinnati, I have been assisting clients with surrogacy and family building needs since 1986.
-With my experience, I can help you understand the process that will ultimately place you on your child's birth certificate as a parent.
+Before you make any final decisions regarding your surrogacy options, you need to gather all the information you can.
+Based in Ohio, our lawyers and staff at Essig & Evans LLP have been assisting clients with surrogacy and family building needs since 1986.
+With our experience, we can help you understand the process that will ultimately place you on your child’s birth certificate as a parent.

 What Is Gestational Surrogacy?

 With gestational surrogacy and IVF, the mathematical possibilities for family creation are seemingly endless.
-There are a number of ways in which an embryo for gestational surrogacy can be created, including:
+There are a number of ways in which an embryo can be created, including:

 - Egg and sperm from donors

 - Egg donor and sperm from intended parent

 - Sperm donor and ova from intended parent

 While this process is medically more complex and medically more expensive than traditional surrogacy, it does offer more legal assurances.
 While laws vary from state to state, the law tends to favor gestational surrogacy over traditional surrogacy.
 For example, if you decide to pursue gestational surrogacy, in most cases you will not have to go through the adoption process.

 What Are The Costs Of A Gestational Surrogacy?

 You will want to budget for the cost of medical procedures, cost of the surrogate, the drafting and negotiation of the contract and securing the appropriate birth order.
 There will be maternity expenses, including hospital and doctor fees, court costs and, possibly, DNA testing.
 The legal costs of gestational surrogacy, however, may be less than the costs of a traditional surrogacy.